An incredible 90% of students on a Vocational Pathway achieved passes in their chosen subject, with 74% of them achieving the highest Diploma grade.

 There are two main pathways at Goldwyn 6th Form, both of which are designed to provide learning opportunities that inspire and engage students, helping them to develop the knowledge and skills they need for further education, apprenticeships or employment.

-This Pathway is suitable for students who have an interest in pursuing careers in mechanics or construction but may need a further year to improve their attainment and build their social skills and emotional well-being.
+This pathway is suitable for students who are interested in a career in mechanics or engineering but need a further year to improve their attainment, develop their social skills, tolerance and resilience or improve their emotional wellbeing.

-This pathway is suitable for students who may have missed significant periods in education resulting in poorer attainment than they are cognitively capable of and who need additional time to mature emotionally and make informed decisions about their career path.
-The curriculum is designed to broaden experience and knowledge and deepen their understanding about themselves and other
+This pathway is suitable for students who, having missed significant periods in their education, have not achieved what they are cognitively capable of, need additional time to mature and develop their emotional and social resilience and who need further advice and guidance about possible career pathways.
+The curriculum is designed to broaden their experience and knowledge, whilst deepening their understanding about themselves, others and the wider community.

 Wherever students are based, they also access a comprehensive Careers Education, Information, Advice and Guidance (CEIAG) programme to develop their employability skills, learn how to write a CV and apply for jobs and help them explore opportunities for further education, training and employment.
+Suitable work experience will be identified based on areas of personal interest, when students are ready and at an appropriate time in the school year.
 We work closely with agencies such as CXK, The National Careers Service and Kent Supported Employment, as well as having established links with mainstream colleges and other specialist providers, to support transition at the end of their time at Goldwyn 6th Form.